St. Philip Neri is a Catholic faith community united to form a church family dedicated to continuing the ministry of Christ.

 Leadership at Saint Philip Neri

-The Rock Hill Oratory is the oldest and largest house in the United States.
-Oratorians, who carry on Saint Philip Neri’s charism of prayer, reflection on scripture and work with the laity, use the initials C.O. after their names, a designation that stands for Congregation of the Oratory.
-Our pastor has committed his life to serving the people of God and ministering to the faithful by providing spiritual care and comfort.
+The Rock Hill Oratory is the oldest house in the United States.
+Oratorians, who use the initials C.O. after their names, carry on Saint Philip Neri’s charism of prayer, reflection on Scriptures and work with the laity.
+They commit their lives to serving the faithful by promoting sacramental life and encouraging the faithful to be leaders in the Church.